mighty-gerbils/gerbil-persist/persist.md

 but underneath everything uses Manual Persistence;
 corporations can afford thousands of database experts and system administrators to make work it at scale, so as to spy on hundreds of millions of human cattle.
+Even when they are not officially allowed to use the information, they’ll use it to identify then target you, at which point they can use “parallel reconstruction”, entrapment, harassment or just plain illegal means to further oppress you.

 The only person who forgets everything is… you.
 You don’t have a good record trail of all your actions and transactions.